-My name is Andrew Hobden, or Hoverbear.
+My name is Ana Hobden, or Hoverbear.
 I speak primarily English, but I also know a bit of Deutsch and 汉语.
 I am a forward-looking human who is passionate about open source, community, technology, education, and space.
 I am a Canadian from the west coast, and have ancestry from Norway, France, England, and the Listuguj Mi’kmaq.
 Ultimately though, I am from Earth, just like you.

 Life draws me into many interesting adventures and teachings.
 I try to use this site to catalog and document some of it.
 While it documents edited and often well researched topics, it does not capture the true texture of life.
 When I write I try to take you along on my exploration, but that is by no means a subsitute for your own adventures.